rhugvedd/Research-Paper-Status/README.md

 # Research Paper Status

 Welcome to the **Research Paper Status** repository!
 This repository provides real-time updates on the status of my research papers that are currently under peer review.
-I have created this repository to keep interested parties, including admissions committees and the academic community, informed about the status of the submissions irrespective of the outcomes.
+I have created this repository to keep interested parties, including admissions committees and the academic community, informed about the status of the submissions.
+I will update the results here irrespective of the outcomes.

 ---